mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

 }
 {% endhighlight %}

-**Listing 1: Solution that computes the sum of each subarray and selects the maximum**
+**Listing 1: Solution that computes the sum of each subsequence and selects the maximum**

-The solution computes the sum for each subarray by visiting each position in each iteration of loop `START` and computing the sum of corresponding subsequences in each iteration of loop `END`.
+The solution computes the sum for each subsequence in the following way.
+The solution visits each start position with every iteration of loop `START`.
+For a given start position, the solution computes the sum of each subsequence that starts there by means of loop `END`.
-For the first position, the sum of the following subsequences is computed by loop `END`.
+For example, when the start position is the first position (`i = 0`), the solution computes the sum of the following subsequences.

 ```asciidoc
           -1   6  -6   2  -4   5   6  -6   6